 The catalog sets forth graduation requirements for achieving an associate degree, and these requirements may change from one catalog to the next.
-Catalog rights mean that those requirements stated in the current catalog when the student enrolls will remain in effect through the semester in which the student completes a program.
 Catalog rights are established for any semester that a student is in attendance.
-The specific catalog employed toward graduation requirements and all implied rights cease after two consecutive semesters of nonattendance.
-All requirements must be taken from a single catalog and those requirements begin in the fall.
-State of California and federal law, as well as College of Marin board policy, shall take precedence over catalog rights.
-Students not enrolled when applying for a degree or Certificate of Achievement must use the current catalog.
+The specific catalog employed toward graduation requirements for Associate Degrees or Certificates of Achievement and all implied rights cease after two consecutive semesters of nonattendance.
+State of California and federal law, as well as College of Marin Board Policy, shall take precedence over catalog rights.
+Students not enrolled when applying for an Associate Degree or Certificate of Achievement must use current catalog.